 The name “The Mailroom” honors UW Bothell’s roots.
 When the UW Bothell Branch Campus opened in Canyon Park in 1990, faculty and staff gathered in the mailroom to get their mail and use the copy machines.
 It also was the place they heard about and discussed campus news, which cultivated a strong sense of community and camaraderie.
-This newsletter — along with other components of the internal communications pilot program — aims to foster the same sense of information sharing across our now much larger campus and community.
+This newsletter aims to foster the same sense of information sharing across our now much larger campus and community.

 Guidelines for The Mailroom

-The Mailroom is a monthly publication distributed to University of Washington Bothell faculty and staff via email the last week of every month.
+The Mailroom is a monthly publication distributed to University of Washington Bothell faculty and staff via email the first week of every month, with accommodations for holidays.

 Deans and unit leads have identified the following as those on their team who will serve as the primary contact for newsletter content submissions.
 Find your unit and send your ideas for consideration.

-Submissions must be received by 11 a.m. on the following dates to be considered for inclusion in the next month’s issue.
-Note that timing changes to accommodate holidays.
+Email items by 11 a.m. on the following dates to be considered for inclusion in the next month’s issue.

 Primary content & length

-- short summary of 75 words or less,
+- brief summary — 100 words or less

 Voice, style, editorial guidelines